learn-co-curriculum/dsc-effect-sizes/README.md

 ## Why do data scientists need to know about 'Effect Size'?

 Consider the experiment conducted by Dowson (2000) to investigate time of day effects on children learning: do children learn better in the morning or afternoon?
 A group of 38 children was included in the experiment.
-Half were randomly allocated to listen to a story and answer questions about it at 9am, the other half heard exactly the same story and had to answer the same questions at 3pm.
+Half were randomly allocated to listen to a story and answer questions about it at 9 am, the other half heard exactly the same story and had to answer the same questions at 3 pm.
 Their comprehension was measured by the number of questions answered correctly out of 20.

 The average score was 15.2 for the morning group and 17.9 for the afternoon group, giving a difference of 2.7.
-**How big a difference is this? **
+**How big of a difference is this?**

 If the results were measured on a standard scale, such as a 4 point GPA scale, interpreting the difference would not be a problem.
 If the average difference was, say, half a grade or a full grade, most people would have a fair idea of the educational significance of the effect of reading a story at different times of the day.
 However, in many experiments, there is no familiar scale available on which to record the outcomes i.e. student comprehension in this case.
-The experimenter often has to invent a scale or use (or adapt) an already existing one - but generally, most people would be unfamiliar with the interpretation of this scaler.
+The experimenter often has to invent a scale or use (or adapt) an already existing one - but generally, most people would be unfamiliar with the interpretation of this scale.

 In a data analytics domain, effect size calculation serves three primary goals: